-But the 20th century was not kind to Marie.
+But the 20th century was not kind to Marie, who was born on this day 150 years ago.
 First, her beloved husband and scientific partner, Pierre, was run over by a horse-drawn carriage and killed.
 She was overlooked by the French Academy of Sciences, then vilified for her participation in an extramarital affair.
 And though France seemed eager to claim her as one of theirs, they were all too ready to turn on her when the right-wing press painted her as a dangerous foreigner.
 Finally, after dragging herself through a sustained period of intense depression, she finally oversaw the completion of her Radium Institute in 1914—only to have all of her male laboratory workers drafted.

 And so, as German bombs fell on Paris that fall, Marie Curie decided to go to war.

 The first front was financial.
 The French government called for gold for the war effort, so Marie showed up at a bank with her Nobel Prize medals, ready to donate them to the war effort.
 When bank officials refused to melt them down, she donated her prize money to purchase war bonds instead.
 Back in her abandoned lab, moved by a sense of troubled patriotism and irritated by her inability to help, she racked her brain for something—anything—to do.